smithy-lang/smithy-swift/smithy-kotlin/design/DESIGN.md

 Not processed

-**FUTURE** We should probably process this into the generated documentation.
+**FUTURE** We should probably process this into the generated documentation at least.

 #### `tags` trait